Who We Are

 Tom Stott, PTA, CPT

-Tom joins the Sports Performance Institute bringing it to new heights as Director of Programs.
+Tom recently relocated to Colorado but will occasionally lend his tremendous insight to the Sports Performance Institute in a consultant capacity.
 Tom attended the University of Maryland and then graduated from the Physical Therapy Assistant Program at Montgomery College in Takoma Park.
-Tom practices in the Germantown location of Maryland Orthopedic Specialists, where he works with patients of all ages and athletic-caliber.
+Tom practiced in the Germantown location of Maryland Orthopedic Specialists, where he worked with patients of all ages and athletic-caliber.
 He is also certified as a Personal Trainer by the National Strength and Conditioning Association and a Running Coach by the USATF and the Road Runners Club of America.

 Tom ran track and cross country through high school and at the University of Maryland.
 Though talented in high school, he learned that it takes a special athlete to compete in Division I collegiate running.
 After fighting for a varsity spot for two years, Tom transitioned to the sport of triathlon, competing for the Maryland Multisport Club.
 He has since returned to a running-based race schedule and currently competes for the Falls Road Running Team out of Baltimore, Maryland.

 Tom diversifies his own work outs as much as possible, running 5 times per weeks, participating in rock climbing, CrossFit, and other endeavors.
 Having acquired a number of overuse injuries throughout his career, Tom recognizes the importance of injury prevention.
 He also knows that the average athlete does not have the luxuries afforded to the professional one, yet he understands that every athlete expects to perform like one.